bitovi/academy/src/ngrx/16-test-used-selectors/test-used-selectors.md

 @body

-> **Quick Start**: You can checkout [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/use-selectors) to get your codebase ready to work on this part.
+> **Quick Start**: You can checkout [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/use-selectors) to get your codebase ready to work on this section.

 ## Running Tests